-When you hear somebody saying that a song is in the key of C, what he/she means is that the song uses notes from the C scale, and its Key Signature is the C scale.
+When someone says that a song is in the key of C, they mean the song uses notes from the C scale, and its Key Signature is the C scale.

 The composer may throw in a few sharp or flat notes to create some tension in the song but it will always return back to the notes from the C scale.